-We have tried to identify molecules that are involved both in development of depression and sleep regulation, and developed and used animal models to clarify this question.
+We have tried to identify molecules that are involved both in the development of depression and sleep regulation and developed and used animal models to clarify this question.
 Most of the studies have been performed in collaboration with Professor Tiina Paunio.

 Sleep in mammals, including humans, is defined by features in EEG.
-But how to define sleep in species where the central nervous system either is different from that of mammals, or is not accessible for EEG electrodes?
-Behvioral criterion of sleep include immobility and decreased reactivity for stimulation.
+But how to define sleep in species where the central nervous system either is different from that of mammals or is not accessible for EEG electrodes?
+The behvioral criterion of sleep includes immobility and decreased reactivity for stimulation.
 During sleep, most animals are immobile, but are all immobile animals sleeping?
 Clearly no.